School of Engineering

 Is the biomedical engineering program accredited and, if not, when do you plan to seek accreditation?

 The earliest opportunity allowed by the Engineering Accreditation Commission of ABET for accrediting new programs is immediately following the graduation of the first class and would retroactively cover the first graduating class.
 We will seek accreditation of the biomedical engineering program immediately following the graduation of the first class of May 2015.
 We are proud of the fact that the School of Engineering has been successful in continuously accrediting all of its current programs following their inception.
 Assessment of student learning at Widener is an ongoing process that is designed to meet or exceed accreditation standards.

 What are the job prospects of the first graduating class?

-Our Faculty work closely with focus groups from industry and government to develop curricula designed to prepare students for successful careers and for graduate studies.
+Our faculty members work closely with focus groups from industry and government to develop curricula designed to prepare students for successful careers and for graduate studies.
 Co-op and internship employment provides employers with an excellent opportunity to become familiar with the caliber of our students and the strength of our programs.
-On the other hand, co-op and internship employment provide students with excellent networking opportunities and to demonstrate to employers their potential to make positive contribution to their businesses.
+On the other hand, co-op and internship employment provides students with excellent networking opportunities and allows them to demonstrate to employers their potential to make positive contributions to businesses.
 They are often recruited in their senior year for full-time positions in the same companies.